-This alternative would be expected to have effects similar to those under the Proposed Action.
+This alternative would not be expected to have a significant adverse impact on natural resources.
+Its structures would likely present a similar potential for bird strikes as the structures provided under the Proposed Action.

 ELECTROMAGNETIC FIELDS

 Under this alternative, EMF conditions would be substantially similar to those with the Proposed Action.
 In either case, there would be no significant impacts.